EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 # Job Composer

-Job Composer is an Open OnDemand app that allows you to submit Slurm batch jobs to any back-end to which you have access.
+Job Composer is an Open OnDemand app that allows you to submit a Slurm batch job to a back-end.

 A list of existing jobs, if any, are shown.